syntasso/workshop/enhancing-a-promise/README.md

 * `xaasCrd`: the CRD exposed to the users of the [Promise](../writing-a-promise/README.md).
 * `workerClusterResources`: the description of all of the Kubernetes resources required to create an instance of Postgres, such as CRDs, Operators and Deployments.
-* `xaasRequestPipeline`: the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a worker cluster. 📣&nbsp;&nbsp;&nbsp;**Here is where we will generate the document that tells the Operator about the `costCentre` property**
+* `xaasRequestPipeline`: the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a worker cluster. 📣&nbsp;&nbsp;&nbsp;**Here is where you will generate the document that tells the Operator about the `costCentre` property**

 #### More about `xaasRequestPipeline`